redhat-cop/ocp4-prereqs-validator/README.md

 # Pre-requisites Validator for OpenShift 4.2 on vSphere

-This repository contains playbooks and roles to help to prepare and validate the pre-requisites needed for a UPI OpenShift deployment.
+This repository contains playbooks and roles to help the preparation and validation of the pre-requisites needed for a OpenShift UPI deployment over vSphere.

 ### Roles